freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 1450.1

-In your script, add an `echo` at the bottom to print the suggested info like you did before.
+In your script, add an `echo` at the bottom to print all the course names whose first letter is before `D` in the alphabet, as suggested by the previous line in the file.
+Use a similar pattern that you earlier to get and print data from the database.
 Make sure to use double quotes where needed.

 #### HINTS